matthewturner/massive-clock/README.md

 id
 ```

-This example would turn the display on for the first half of the 14th hour, ie 14:00-14:30.
+This example would set the display to minimal for the first half of the 14th hour, ie 14:00-14:30.

 ## Installing Platform IO